Cheeze-Man/YT/README.md

 ## `This app was`
-- created using React.
+- created using React .

-- styled with tailwind CSS + pure CSS.
+- styled with tailwind CSS + pure CSS .

-- used YouTube API.
+- used YouTube API .